ibm-cloud-docs/log-analysis/provision.md

     where

-    * NAME is the name of the instance
+    NAME is the name of the instance

-    * *logdna* is the name of the IBM Log Analysis with LogDNA service in the {{site.data.keyword.Bluemix_notm}}
+    *logdna* is the name of the {{site.data.keyword.la_full_notm}} service in the {{site.data.keyword.Bluemix_notm}}

-    * SERVICE_PLAN_NAME is the type of plan.
-Valid values are: *lite*, *7-day*, *14-day*, *30-day*
+    SERVICE_PLAN_NAME is the type of plan.
+Valid values are: *lite*, *7-days*, *14-days*, *30-days*

-    * LOCATION is the region where the LogDNA instance is created.
+    LOCATION is the region where the LogDNA instance is created.
 Valid values are: *us-south*

-    For example, to provision an instance with the 7 day retention plan, run the following command:
+    For example, to provision an instance with the 7 days retention plan, run the following command:

     ```
     ibmcloud resource service-instance-create logdna-instance-01 logdna 7-day us-south